We're an affiliate

 Vehicle dog ramps are used to help dogs get into or out of the cars.
 They are commonly used by owners of pickup trucks and SUVs, but they are also applicable for vans and small cars.

 A dog ramp can be mounted at the back of the vehicle to give your dog a clear walkway into the trunk.
-These ramps offer hands-free movement, making it easier for the dog to get to the car without jumping or being lifted.
+Compared to stairs that require more effort, ramps offer hands-free movement, making it easier for the dog to get to the car without climbing stairs, jumping, or being lifted.

 Heavy-duty dog ramps are mostly made with wooden and metallic materials.
 You can also get the lightweight version made with durable plastic for your smaller dogs.